Author: Jarle Elshaug

 OpenID Connect authentication require a consent on first time use.
 This means user have to accept exchanging profile attributes like mail address with PlugSSO.
 Installing and using mobile apps you are probably familiar with this concept.

 AzureAdAndPersonalMicrosoftAccount.
-This means all users with a work, school, or personal Microsoft account can access this domain.
+This means all users with a work, school, or personal Microsoft account are allowed for authentication.

-Note, you may not use your work or school account unless your Azure tenant administrator have granted global consent permissions (default turned off) or specific consent to PlugSSO.
-You then have to use a personal Microsoft account (@outlook.com, @hotmail.com, @live.com).
+Note, you may not use your work or school account unless your Azure tenant administrator have granted global consent permissions (default turned off) or specific consent have been defined in Azure for PlugSSO.
+So, you most likely have to use a personal Microsoft account (@outlook.com, @hotmail.com, @live.com, …).
 If you get a dialog box like shown in figure below, you have to click

 Have an admin account?
 Sign in with that account and then specify your personal account.